mxclarke/repo-red/Campus/README.md

 thus increasing security and preventing zombie login sessions;
 - validation of data on entry to the end points using custom annotations aggregating existing javax.validation.constraints annotations, thus consolidating the validation of any field in one place;
+- filtering of outbound data;
-- blocking of any data for which the user does not have permissions so that it is not sent through to the service layer.
+- blocking of any incoming data for which the user does not have permissions so that it is not sent through to the service layer.

 Please note that password expiration and locking on multiple failed attempts has not been implemented.
 The latter is particularly important for the prevention of brute force attacks.